stevearc/dql/doc/topics/queries/scan.rst

 Filter Clause
 -------------
+FILTER clauses give the query a way to eliminate results server-side.
+The query will still not be using an index, but it may be faster since it will transmit less data.
+FILTER may use additional operators that WHERE cannot use (IS NULL, IS NOT NULL, CONTAINS, and IN).
+FILTER may also join these conditions with AND or OR (though not both).

 Examples
 ########
 .. code-block:: sql

     FILTER hkey = 'a' AND bar > 5 AND baz != 16
-    FILTER hkey = 1 AND bar BEGINS WITH "prefix" FILTER hkey = 1 AND bar BETWEEN (1, 100)
+    FILTER bar BEGINS WITH "prefix"
+    FILTER bar BETWEEN (1, 100)
-    FILTER hkey = 1 AND bar IS NULL AND baz IS NOT NULL FILTER hkey = 1 AND bar CONTAINS 5 AND baz NOT CONTAINS 5 FILTER hkey = 1 AND bar IN (1, 3, 5, 7, 9)
+    FILTER bar IS NULL AND baz IS NOT NULL
+    FILTER bar CONTAINS 5 AND baz NOT CONTAINS 2 FILTER bar BETWEEN (1, 100) OR baz BETWEEN (1, 100)
+    FILTER bar IN (1, 3, 5, 7, 9)

 Notes
 #####